 The new Toshiba 4-row multislice CT scanner, Access Edition used at Sparsh is equipped with new generation AIDR (Adaptive Iterative Dose Reduction), 3D technology that reduces image noise and improves the spatial resolution while lowering radiation exposure by up to 75%.

 Try wearing loose comfortable clothing during your exam.

-Metal objects including jewellery, eyeglasses, dentures and hairpins may affect the CT images and should be left at home or removed prior to your exam.
-You may also be asked to remove hearing aids and removable dental work.
+Metal objects include jewelry, dentures, eyeglasses, and hairpins that might affect the CT scan images and should be left at home or removed prior to your exam.
+You will be asked to remove any kind of dental work or hearing aids.

-Also inform your doctor of any recent illnesses or other medical conditions, and if you have a history of heart disease, asthma, diabetes, kidney disease or thyroid problems.
-Any of these conditions may increase the risk of an unusual adverse effect.
+You must also let the technician know of any form of illness or any other medical conditions that you may have, and if you have a history of heart disease, asthma, diabetes, and kidney disease or thyroid problems.
+Any such conditions may increase all unusual adverse effect.

 Women should let the CT Technician know if they are/ or might be pregnant.